 “Do what you gotta do, so you can do what you wanna do.” -Denzel Washington in The Great Debaters

-When talking to college coaches each week, it has become a common theme regarding how important communication and leadership is to each of them as it pertains to what they are looking for in a recruit, regardless of division or sport.
+When talking to college coaches each week, it has become a common theme regarding how important communication and leadership is to each of them.
+As it pertains to what they are looking for in a recruit, regardless of division or sport, the ability to communicate positively with their parents, coaches and teammates can often times be the deal breaker for a college coach.

-In this week’s blog, I wanted to focus on 4 leadership lessons that I encourage all parents and coaches to spend a pocket of time each week talking to your student-athletes about how their character and actions can benefit the team (and their recruitment), no matter what type of leader they are or want to be.
+In this week’s blog, I wanted to focus on 4 leadership lessons that I encourage all parents and coaches to spend a pocket of time each week discussing with their your student-athletes.
+It is important for all athletes to understand how they are perceived and how their character and actions can benefit or weaken the team (and their recruitment), no matter what type of leader they are or want to be.

 1. Lead by Example